Laohakunakorn-Group/NLLAB_OT2_Protocol_Dev/Technical_error_active_learning/readme.md

 ## **Workflow**

 1. Set Up the environment using the instructions above.
+   **Note:** *In the Docker Container, be sure to navigate into /src to find the files*
 2. Change ***components.json*** for the parameters you want to modulate and provide min and max values.
 3. Execute ***doe.r*** using the instructions above in **Executing Scripts**.